-I’ve learned from Sabina to not allocate more than two hours to research and to include a variety of sources including vintage, reference and things out of the beaten path so I can come up with new and better ideas.
+I try to not allocate more than two hours to research and to include a variety of sources including vintage, reference and things out of the beaten path so I can come up with new and better ideas.
 However, the difficulty of breaking free from influence and inspiration to original idea is too great.
-I’m not experienced enough.

 The problem of course is relying on Internet too much.
 Everything is similar.
-If you look for floral illustration, the similarities are too obvious.
-There’s Rifle Paper Co. and then there’s the rest.
+The algorithms will feed you more of the same always.

 I recently finished reading Felix Scheinberger’s book Urban Watercolor Sketching and this paragraph stood out: